-Ryder and McPheters Lakes Professional Review and Guide
+Ryder and McPheters Lakes Professional Guide

 "As elaborate as it may seem, the Stillwater Trail is a little deceiving as far as the difficulty of this hike is concerned.
 It’s not the elevation gain that will discourage the soul, but lots of rocks and many mud holes may dampen spirits.
 The trail does pick up some altitude.
 However, it is an effortless climb until the Kermsuh–Ryder junction.
 Then the trail proceeds up, up, and up.